dolphindb/Tutorials_EN/tsdb_engine.md

 ### 2.3 Sort Columns

-In the TSDB engine, columns that are used to sort data in the cache engine, such as StockID and Timestamp in the above example, are called “sort columns” (which are specified by the parameter *sortColumns* of function `createPartitionedTable`).
+In the TSDB engine, columns that are used to sort data within each level file, such as StockID and Timestamp in the above example, are called “sort columns” (which are specified by the parameter *sortColumns* of function `createPartitionedTable`).
 A common practice is to specify a temporal column as the last column of sort columns, and column(s) that SQL *where* conditions may frequently involve as the other sort columns.
 The unique combinations of the values of the sort columns (except the last sort column) are called sort keys.
 Records with the same sort key are sorted by the temporal column and stored in blocks (the size of which is 16 KB by default).
 When a query is executed, relevant blocks are first located based on the sort key and the specified time range, and then loaded to memory for decompression, which considerably improves the query efficiency.

 ### 2.4 Level Files